-Please make sure you have completed the following to receive 40 RACGP points:
+Please remind GPs to complete the following to receive 40 RACGP points:

-- The University of Melbourne e-learning module; - The patient audit; - A post-training evaluation survey (will be sent in 4-6 weeks).
+- University of Melbourne e-learning module - Patient audit to allow them to reflect on their current practice and systems. - A post-training evaluation survey (will be sent 4-6 weeks after last training).